Associate Professor of Psychology

-**Abi-Ghannam, G., Perkins, K., & Fine, M. (2022).
-The comrade on the crossroads of scholarship and struggle: Troubling the fleeting presence/absences of Franz Fanon in Social and Political Psychology (under review).
+**Abi-Ghannam, G., Perkins, K., & Fine, M. (2023).
+The comrade on the crossroads of scholarship and struggle: Troubling the exile of Franz Fanon in Social and Political Psychology.
+Social and Personality Compass.

-Munguia, N., Romero, A., Anaya-Eredias, C., Perkins, K., & Velazquez, L. (2022).
-Global warming in the minds of Mexican higher education students: an exploratory study.
-International Journal of Sustainability in Higher Education (in press).
+Munguia, N., Perkins, K., Romero, A., Rios, C., & Velazquez, L. (2022).
+Global warming in the minds of Mexican higher education students: An exploratory study.
+The International Journal of Sustainability in Higher Education.

 Perkins, K. & Balaram, A., Editors.
 (2021).
 “Critical studies/perspectives on migration and the migrant experience” Special Issue of Societies.